Date of Last Revision: May 10, 2022

 - Moderated Status - A moderator may change the settings so that a member's messages will be held and approved for posting individually by the moderators.

-- Interim Suspension - If a poster's online behavior is alarmingly out of line, the Communications Officer will suspend that member from the Community until Com3 has a chance to review the situation and determine the wisest long-term course of action.
+- Interim Suspension - If a poster's online behavior is alarmingly out of line, the specific Admin/Moderator of a given Community may suspend that member from the Community until Com3 has a chance to review the situation and determine the wisest long-term course of action.

 - Formal Warning - If a participant continues to violate these guidelines, despite moderator intervention, a formal warning will be given.
 Following a formal warning, participants will be monitored for compliance with these guidelines.

-- 30-day Suspension - If a participant continues to disrupt the social atmosphere of the Community, Com3 will review the situation and may recommend suspending online Community access for 30 days.
+- 30-day Suspension - If a participant continues to disrupt the social atmosphere of the Community, Com3 or the specific Admin/Moderator of a given Community will review the situation and may recommend suspending general or specific Community access for 30 days.
 A formal written letter explaining the specific rationale for the suspension will be sent.

-- 90-day Suspension - If, after a 30-day suspension, a participant resumes inappropriate posting, Com3 will review the situation and may recommend suspending online Community access for 90 days.
+- 90-day Suspension - If, after a 30-day suspension, a participant resumes inappropriate posting, Com3 or the specific Admin/Moderator of a given Community will review the situation and may recommend suspending general or specific Community access for 90 days.
 A formal written letter explaining the specific rationale for the suspension will be sent.

-- Long-term Suspension - If, after a 90-day suspension, a participant resumes previously identified inappropriate activity, Com3 will review the situation and may recommend suspending online Community access indefinitely.
+- Long-term Suspension - If, after a 90-day suspension, a participant resumes previously identified inappropriate activity, Com3 or the specific Admin/Moderator of a given Community will review the situation and may recommend suspending general or specific Community access indefinitely.
 A formal written letter explaining the specific rationale for the suspension will be sent.

 - Other actions deemed appropriate - While these actions cover most instances of intervention, it may not cover all situations.
-Consequently, other actions may be taken to ensure this Community is not disrupted or abused.
+Consequently, other actions may be taken to ensure Mensa Connect is not disrupted or abused.

-Members who have been suspended indefinitely may apply to the Communications Committee for reinstatement no earlier than one year from the date they were suspended or the date of their most recent application.
-The Communications Committee will render a decision within fourteen days of receiving the appeal, and may consult with the appropriate parties in making a decision regarding the suspension.
+Members who have been suspended indefinitely may apply to the Communications Officer for reinstatement no earlier than one year from the date they were suspended or the date of their most recent application.
+The Communications Officer, in consultation with the Administrator or Moderator of the community in which the TOS violation occurred, will render a decision within fourteen days of receiving the appeal, and may consult with other appropriate parties in making a decision regarding the suspension.